ciur/eugenci.com/_posts/2019-11-19-biggest-files-and-directories-in-linux.markdown

     tmpfs           996M     0  996M   0% /sys/fs/cgroup

-In case that some device has not much space left - which file or directory uses most of its space?
+In case that some device has little space left - it makes sense to ask yourself which file or directory  uses most of disk space?
 In example above, device /dev/sda mounted on root (/) uses 84%.

 Following (du = disk usage) command comes handy: